swissup/swissup.github.io/m2/extensions/richsnippets/troubleshooting.md

 Every product has its manufacturer (or brand).
 With this warning Google recommends you to specify it.
 And you can easily achieve it with our module.

 If you already have brand (manufacturer) product attribute then select it in module [configuration](../configuration/#product-structured-data).
-Otherwise you have to create such attribute, assign it to attribute set(s), fill it for products and thne select it in module configuration.
+Otherwise you have to create such attribute, assign it to attribute set(s), fill it for products and then select it in module configuration.

 Remember to clear Magento Cache.